cldf-datasets/liljegrenhindukush/raw/LX01b-KinshipFBMB.md

 | b.  | bɑːj | ‘father’s brother’ (MNJ- KinDM:021) |
 | c.  | bɑːj | ‘mother’s brother’ (MNJ- KinDM:027) |

-The feature is a minority pattern in the region, but it occurs in four geographically clustered (but not all of them closely related) languages in the central part of the Hindu Kush.
+The feature is a minority pattern in the region, but it occurs in a few geographically clustered languages in the central part of the Hindu Kush.
+The languages in question are not all closely related to one another.

 | Feature value | \# of varieties displaying it | %   |
 |---------------|-------------------------------|-----|